Lee Mroszak: New York radio career and The Howard Stern Show

-In a 2015 podcast interview, Siegfried mentioned that he had retired from radio after being fired from Sirius.
+From 1998 to 2004, Mroszak was the co-host of the Cane and Cabbie Show with fellow Minnesota-raised broadcaster Cane Peterson.
+The show aired in the afternoon drive slot on WXRK FM (or K-Rock) in New York City.
+During this time, he often interacted with the staff on The Howard Stern Show discussing his service in the 82nd Airborne Division, deployment during the Gulf War, events that occurred during his time at K-Rock radio, and many incidents from his personal life.
+It was on the Stern show he was reunited with his birth mother.

 Tax trouble

-Mroszak spent one year in federal prison for tax evasion.
-He was arrested after saying on the November 9, 2004 Howard Stern Show that he did not file a tax return in many years and would not resume filing until the U.S. government cured his Gulf War Syndrome.
-An IRS employee happened to be listening and reported him.
+Mroszak was arrested for tax evasion after saying on the November 9, 2004 Howard Stern Show that he did not file a tax return in many years and would not resume filing until the U.S. government cured his Gulf War Syndrome.
+An IRS employee was listening and reported him.
 Mroszak pleaded guilty to tax evasion in federal court in December 2004, and was sentenced to one year in prison and ordered to pay his outstanding taxes.
 On July 29, 2005, Mroszak was imprisoned at the Federal Correctional Institution in Fort Dix, New Jersey.
-On February 27, 2006, it was reported on The Howard Stern Show that he was "recently" moved to Federal Medical Center (FMC) Devens in Ayer, Massachusetts.
+On February 27, 2006, it was reported on The Howard Stern Show that he was moved to Federal Medical Center (FMC) Devens in Ayer, Massachusetts.
 Mroszak was released from prison on July 27, 2006, and appeared on The Howard Stern Show that same day to discuss his prison experiences.

-Health problems
+Illness and death

-In 2020, it was reported Mroszak suffers from GBS-CIPD, a rare nerve disorder that can result in paralysis.

-In 2021 during an interview with Brad Straubinger for the Here's the Pitch podcast, Mroszak disclosed that he is now confined to a wheelchair and can no longer walk, but hopes to launch his own podcast.
+In 2020, it was reported Mroszak suffered from GBS-CIPD, a rare nerve disorder that can result in paralysis.
+In 2021 during an interview with Brad Straubinger for the Here's the Pitch podcast, Mroszak disclosed that he was confined to a wheelchair and could no longer walk, but hoped to launch his own podcast.

+Mroszak died on March 30, 2024, at the age of 55 with his fiancée, Lexi Lang, by his side.